Hibou57/ats2-gtksourceview-language-support/README.md

 There is a format filter to be used with pipes and/or redirection.
 You will find it as `ats-messages-filter.py`.
 You may refer to the instruction given in the file it‑self, for usage.

+Note: as of 2015 December, this filter is considered obsolete, and it is suggestion to use the one provide in this repository, instead: [PostiATS-Utilities](https://github.com/Hibou57/PostiATS-Utilities).

 License
 -------